avigrabinsky/Hubitat-Nuki-Lock/README.md

   1. Add driver to Hubitat: on your Hubitat web interface, go to "Drivers code", click on "New Driver", copy and paste the "nuki-lock.groovy" file content and hit Save.

-  Connecting to Nuki Web service:
+  Connecting your lock to Nuki Web service (requires a Nuki bridge or an integrated WiFi):

   2. In the Nuki App, go to "manage my devices" -> Smart Lock -> choose your lock -> "Features & Configuration" -> "Manage Nuki Web".
   3. Follow the instructions and register to the service.